aiortc/aiortc/README.rst

 ------------

 In addition to aiortc's Python dependencies you need a couple of libraries installed on your system for media codecs.
+FFmpeg 3.0 or greater is required.

 On Debian/Ubuntu run: